 Rapid instructed task learning (RITL; "rittle")

 A key aspect of flexible control is our ability to rapidly reconfigure our minds to perform a nearly infinite variety of possible tasks.
-For instance, you utilized RITL the first time you used a cell phone – transfering what you knew about 'land line' phones while expanding what was possible with such a device.
+For instance, you utilized RITL the first time you used a smartphone – transfering what you knew about cell phones and computers while expanding what was possible with such a device.
 Comprehensive understanding of this ability would have important implications for research in education, aging, and a variety of mental illnesses.
 See Cole, Bagic, et al. (2010) for a novel cognitive paradigm for investigating RITL, as well as evidence that RITL involves a specific shift in dynamics within prefrontal cortex.
 See Cole, Etzel, et al. (2011) for evidence that RITL is possible due to rapid transfer of practiced task rule representations within prefrontal cortex to novel contexts.
 See Cole, Laurent, & Stocco (2013) for a review of RITL findings and an integrative theory of how prefrontal cortex may implement RITL abilities and cognitive flexibility generally.

 People in the Lab: